For decades, most Americans had never heard of Katherine Johnson, Mary Jackson or Dorothy Vaughan.

-Taraji P. Henson ("Empire") will star alongside Octavia Spencer ("The Help") and musician Janelle Monae in a film that follows the journeys of three African-American mathematicians who worked at NASA during the space race.
-"Hidden Figures," which is based on a true story, features the women who helped launch John Glenn into space on the Friendship 7 mission in 1962, becoming the first American to orbit the Earth.
+That all changed after the film "Hidden Figures" was released in 2016.
+The movie, which is based on a true story, features the women who helped launch John Glenn into space on the Friendship 7 mission in 1962, becoming the first American to orbit the Earth.

 Because of Jim Crow laws, these scientists were segregated from white scientists and were even referred to as "colored computers."

 Most people can name the famous participants in the space race, like John Glenn, but many minorities often go unnoticed.
 But that's changing.

 As more books and films about women and minorities shine light on these unsung pioneers, the trailblazers will get the recognition they deserve.
 And as younger audiences discover these heroes, their understanding and enthusiasm for STEM fields is likely to grow.
-(In fact, if you want to know more about NASA and race relations, there's a compelling history of the changing role of race on the NASA website.
+(In fact, if you want to know more about NASA and race relations, there's a compelling history of the changing role of race on the NASA website.)